LJPZebra/OLU/README.md

-# A Versatile and Open Source One- and Multi-Photon Light-Sheet Microscope Design
+# A Versatile and Open Source One- and Two-Photon Light-Sheet Microscope Design

 ![Setup](Figures/Setup.png)